balupton/plant-vs-animal-products/README.md

 - [Vegan Kit][VeganKit]: Comprehensive resource on veganism that refers you to other sources, largely ethical based
 - [Vegan Society][VeganSociety]: Comprehensive resource and challenge on everything to do with, and for going vegan
 - [Fully Raw][FullyRaw]: Resources, videos, and challenge for going raw vegan (I'm not, but you certainly can)
-- [Raw Vegan Recipes][PinRawVegan]: Crowd-sourced vegan recipes (note, as it is crowd-sourced and not curated, some may not be vegan, check the ingrediants and remember to be ecological, eathical, and healthy!)
 - [One Green Planet](http://www.onegreenplanet.org/): Online magazine about vegan living

+### Recipes
+- [Mouth Watering Vegan](MouthWateringVegan): Lots of amazing vegan food recipes
+- [Raw Vegan Recipes on Pinterest][PinRawVegan]: Crowd-sourced vegan recipes (note, as it is crowd-sourced and not curated, some may not be vegan, check the ingrediants and remember to be ecological, eathical, and healthy!)

 ### Weening
 - [Frys Vegetarian][Frys]: South African company offering mock meats internationally